choupit0/MassVulScan/README.md

 **I invite you to read the file "requirements.txt" if you have difficulties.
 It will tell you how to install each of the prerequisites.**

-The script can install for you all the prerequisites necessary for the script.
-You have just to launch the script like this:
+**Otherwise, the script can install for you all the prerequisites.
+You have just to launch the script like this the first time:**
 ```
 (root user or sudo) ./MassVulScan.sh -y
 ```